turnkeylinux-apps/tkldev/docs/development/walkthrough.rst

     include $(FAB_PATH)/common/mk/turnkey.mk

-As you can see, the `Makefile`_ includes `mk/turnkey.mk`_, which defines variables and the `build process`_ for TurnKey appliances.
-It inturn includes `fab/share/product.mk`_ which is the main Makefile.
+As you can see, the `Makefile`_ includes `mk/turnkey.mk`_, which defines variables and the `build process`_ for TurnKey apps. `mk/turnkey.mk` in turn includes `fab/share/product.mk`_ which is the main Makefile.

 The ``fab's product.mk`` is designed to be configurable and extendable.